NEET Syllabus 2020 –

-NEET 2020 will be conducted on May 3 in pen paper based mode for a duration of 3 hours.
+will be conducted on September 13.
+While the NEET admit card UG was also scheduled to be released on May 27 has also been postponed until the lockdown.
 The question paper will comprise of 180 questions from Physics, Chemistry and Biology (Zoology and Botany).
 In order to reap the most of out of it, candidates are advised to begin their preparations from syllabus of NEET from a very early stage, so that they are thorough with everything.
 Candidates must note that NEET syllabus 2020 is prepared on the basis of MCI notified common syllabus of the medical entrance exam and is available at mciindia.org, implemented in the year 2013.

 In the sections below, medical aspirants can check for the subject-wise NEET 2020 syllabus.
 Along with that, for the convenience of candidates we have also given below subject-wise best books.